-A graduate of Capilano College’s Textile Arts program (North Vancouver BC,1993-95), she is a member of Contextural Fibre Arts Co-operative and the Surface Design Association, has been featured in several international magazines, teaches online and has exhibited nationally and internationally. arlee’s focus is combining hand and machine stitch with natural dyeing, in eccentric forms and viewpoints.
+A graduate of Capilano College’s Textile Arts program (North Vancouver BC,1993-95), she was a member of Contextural Fibre Arts Co-operative from 2008-2018, and (formerly) the Surface Design Association, has been featured in international magazines, teaches online and has exhibited nationally and internationally. arlee’s focus is combining hand and machine stitch with natural dyeing, in eccentric forms and viewpoints.

 “Fascinated by the human body and the chemistry and inherent “accidental design” of natural dyeing, i illustrate idiosyncratic stories with hand dyed and found fabrics.